 Crypto Liquidation in Futures Trading

-Crypto futures are contracts to buy or sell an asset at a predetermined price, without owning the coin itself.
-Traders use them for hedging and speculation, often with leverage, which magnifies both gains and losses.
-In this setting, liquidation in crypto acts as the platform’s control mechanism to keep losses from exceeding posted collateral.
+Crypto futures are contracts to buy or sell an asset at a predetermined price without owning the underlying cryptocurrency.
+Traders use them for speculation and hedging, often with leverage, which magnifies both profits and losses.

 Why Does Crypto Liquidation Happen?